 The cornerstone of diagnosis on all modalities is the demonstration of macroscopic fat, however in the setting of haemorrhage, or when lesions contain little fat, appearances may be difficult to distinguish form a renal cell carcinoma.

-Angiomyolipomas tend to appear as hyperechoic limited lesions on ultrasound, located in the cortex and without posterior acoustic shadowing.
+Angiomyolipomas tend to appear as hyperechoic limited lesions on ultrasound, located in the cortex and with posterior acoustic shadowing.
 In the setting of tuberous sclerosis, they may be so numerous that the entire kidney is affected, appearing echogenic with loss of normal cortico-medullary differentiation 7.

 Most lesions involve the cortex and demonstrate macroscopic fat (< - 20HU).
 When small, volume averaging may make differentiation from a small cyst difficult.